 "Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life" (FAO 1996).
 Nutrition security, on the other hand, implies physical, economic and social access not just to a balanced diet, but also to clean drinking water, safe environment/sanitation, and health care.
 Education and awareness-raising are needed to generate the behaviour that will result in nutrition security.
-The Ministry of Agriculture's (MOAW) role will mainly be on the production and promotion of nutritious food.
+This is largely the responsibility of agencies other than the Ministry of Agriculture.
+MOAW's role will mainly concern promoting the availability of nutritious food.